 Usually, people who file a Schedule C Tax Form will also have to file a Schedule SE Tax Form: Self-Employment Tax.
 You may also need Form 4562 to claim depreciation or Form 8829 to claim actual expenses from business use of your home.

-More Help With Small Business Taxes And Filing IRS Schedule C
+Get Help With Small Business Taxes and Filing IRS Schedule C

 Business tax forms, like the IRS Schedule C, can get tricky when you are left to your own devices.
 But don’t fret – we’re here to help!